ni/niveristand-aim-arinc429-custom-device/Docs/User Guide/User Guide.md

 	</channel>
 ```

-Transmit channel 16 will loop back without external wiring to receive channel 0.
-This is based on the [send and receive pairs](https://www.ni.com/pdf/manuals/MA223_OmniBus%20II%20NI%20PXIe%20User%20Manual_C.1.pdf#page=50) of the channel layouts for the Ballard ARINC 429 hardware.
+Running this example requires wiring Channel 1 to Channel 2 using an appropriate cable.

 #### Configure the Custom Device in System Explorer

 1. Create a new VeriStand Project and configure your PXI Linux RT target.
 2. Navigate to the `Targets\Controller\Hardware\Custom Devices` entry in the tree.
-3. Right-click the **Custom Devices** entry and add a new instance of the **National Instruments\Ballard ARINC 429** custom device.
+3. Right-click the **Custom Devices** entry and add a new instance of the **NI\AIM ARINC 429** custom device.
-4. Use the Main Page to set the **PXI Slot Number** and **Core Number** accordingly.
+4. Use the Main Page to set the **PXI Slot Number** accordingly.
 ![System Explorer Main Page](Screenshots/System_Explorer_main_configured.PNG)
 5. Navigate to the **Configuration Files** page.
-6. Use the browse button next to each box to select the example files used for this example.
+6. Use the browse button to select the example parameters file at `niveristand-aim-arinc429-custom-device\Docs\User Guide\Assets\Parameters.xml`.
-   1. Hardware file: `niveristand-ballard-arinc429-custom-device\Docs\User Guide\Assets\Hardware.xml`
-   2. Parameters file: `niveristand-ballard-arinc429-custom-device\Docs\User Guide\Assets\Parameters.xml`
 ![System Explorer Configuration Files](Screenshots/System_Explorer_configuration_files_configured.PNG)

 Note: After configuring the custom device, all of the configuration under `Ports` is read-only except for the `Description` field on each page.